AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/PI-to-OCS-Data-Transfers/data-transfer-statuses.md

 # Data transfer statuses

-The **Current Activity** field displays information about the current status of a data transfer.
+The **Current Activity** field displays details about the status of a data transfer.

 Data status | Meaning